Approval for new selective licensing scheme

 We will only contact you if you provide your contact details and confirm that you're happy for us to do so.

-If you think a private rented property doesn't have a licence, you should check the online register before reporting.
+If you think a private rented property does not have a licence, you should check the online register before reporting.